SWAT-engineering/kiwi-air-monitor/README.md

 ## Features

 - Monitor CO2, Humidity, Temperature, Atmospheric Pressure
-- Display current measurements and it's trend on a small display
+- Display current measurements and its trend on a small display
 - Blink a warning light if certain thresholds are reached (> 1000ppm CO2 for example)
 - Optionally: publish sensor readings to a (self hosted) MQTT server to allow building wide monitoring
 - Optionally: measure PM2.5 & PM10 concentrations